Great Western Road (1886-1931)

 This is a three platform station on an elevated site.
 There are two through platforms and a bay platform at the north end of the southbound (city bound) platform for trains to Glasgow Queen Street High Level via Maryhill.

 To the south a large bowstring girder bridge crosses Great Western Road and to the north is Knightswood South Junction.
+This bridge was replaced when double deck trams began running, thus the dip below the bridge for added height.
+Below the roadway is Glasgow Corporation's Loch Katrine Aquaduct along which Great Western Road runs.

 The station did not open with the line, the Stobcross Railway of 1874.
 It opened when the Glasgow City and District Railway connected various North British Railway lines in the west of Glasgow to form a new east-west route through the city below Glasgow Queen Street High Level.